Bank of Canada Paused the Policy Rate at 2.25%

 While it’s difficult to predict where mortgage rates will trend, the consensus among experts suggests that we could see rates remain higher for longer.
 Forecasts suggest we won’t see interest rates return to the neutral rate range of 2 to 3% until the end of 2025.

-On December 15th, the Canadian Real Estate Association (CREA) released its November home sales data, showing that activity edged lower.
-Home sales declined 0.6% month over month, leaving transactions largely unchanged since July but still above the lows seen in the spring.
-Actual sales volumes were 10.7% below November 2024 levels, reflecting a market shift from mid-year momentum to a more cautious holding pattern.
+On January 15th, the Canadian Real Estate Association (CREA) released its December home sales data, showing that activity edged lower.
+Home sales declined 2.7% month over month, with transactions down 1.9% in 2025 from 2024 levels.

-November’s home sales activity saw new listings fall 1.6% month over month.
+December’s home sales activity saw new listings fall 2.0% month over month.
 As the Bank of Canada signalled that rates are as low as they are likely to get, activity is expected to pick up in 2026.
 However, uncertainty remains whether the spring market will finally return to more normal levels of housing activity.

 Home prices in Manitoba remain well below the national average and haven’t increased as much as other provinces in the last 10 years.
 Here are some mortgage statistics for the housing market in the province’s largest city: